 Can a relationship work if you have different values?

 When you and your partner disagree on a big life decision or a core value, it can feel like your relationship is doomed.
-But it is possible to have a happy, loving relationship even if you do have some different views.
+But it is possible to have a happy, healthy relationship even if you do have some different views.

 Like anything in relationships, however, the success of your partnership will depend on how you handle a difference in opinion.